pgailinas/videoqa-representation-comparison/docs/01_Run_Qwen2VL_Baseline.md

 **IMPORTANT: This notebook is part of a complete VideoQA tutorial available through the project's public GitHub repository.
 It may be viewed directly on GitHub without an account.
 Running the notebook in Google Colab requires a Google account.
 Alternatively, the repository may be cloned or downloaded, and the notebooks can be run locally using Jupyter or any compatible notebook environment.**

+**NOTE:** Google Drive is mounted with read-only access by default when running the notebooks in Google Colab.
+Steps that would normally save artifacts instead report the intended output location.
+Write support may be enabled by modifying the notebook configuration.

 ## Purpose

 This notebook performs development-subset baseline Video Question Answering (VideoQA) experiments for the NExT-QA benchmark using the Qwen2-VL-7B multimodal foundation model.
 It generates standardized prediction, validation, and summary artifacts that establish the baseline reference used to compare the project's representation-based VideoQA pipelines.